-9 Parks in Zagreb, Croatia
+9 Best Parks In Zagreb, Croatia

 Looking for more Zagreb activities?
 Check out our complete list of Things To Do in Zagreb!

-#1: Maksimir Park
+#1 Maksimir Park

-Maksirmir Park Zagreb (or Parque Maksimir) is just a short tram ride east of city center Zagreb.
+Maksirmir Park Zagreb is just a short tram ride east of city center Zagreb.
 The park was opened in 1794 – making it the oldest of all the parks in Zagreb, Croatia.
 In addition to the numerous trails, there are five lakes and a zoo at the Zagreb Maksimir Park.
 Map | Info

-#2: Mirogoj Zagreb Cemetery
+#2 Mirogoj Zagreb Cemetery

-Not our usual idea of spending time in nature, Zagreb’s cemetery is lush with vegetation and magnificent architecture.
+Not our usual idea of spending time in nature, however Zagreb’s cemetery is lush with vegetation and magnificent architecture.
 Designed by one of Zagreb’s famous architects, Herman Bolle, it was opened in 1876 as a cemetery for all religions and includes expansive burial grounds, arcades and monuments.
 Some of Zagreb’s most famous people have been laid to rest at Mirogoj Cemetery, including the first president of the Republic of Croatia.
 Map | Info

-#3: Jarun Lake Park
+#3 Jarun Lake Park

 Southwest of the city center, near the Sava River, visitors will find Jarun Lake Zagreb and the surrounding park.
 The lakeside paths attract joggers, bikers and roller bladers.
 Looking for a Zagreb beach?
 The southeast and northwest portion of Lake Jarun has a pebbly shoreline for sunbathing.
-There are numerous cafes found along the stretch of beach where families and friends gather on sunny weekends.
+There are numerous cafes found along the stretch of beach where families and friends gather on sunny Zagreb weekends.
 Map | Info

-#4: Medvednica Nature Park
+#4 Medvednica Nature Park

 Medvednica Mountain is on the north side of Zagreb and encompasses an area of 88 square miles of forest.
 Within the park, there are several hiking trails, which are easily accessible via public transportation.
-The tallest peak at Medvednica Park, Sljeme, is 3,396 feet (but we didn’t make it that far).
+The tallest peak at Zagreb Medvednica Park, Sljeme, is an impressive 3,396 feet.
 Map | Info

-#5: Strossmayer Promenade and Gric Park
+#5 Strossmayer Promenade and Gric Park

-Nicknamed Strossmartre because it exudes a Parisian flair, Strossmayer Promenade is a pleasant escape from the bustling city.
-Occupying the space where ancient city walls once stood, the southwestern portion of the promenade features city views, leafy trees and benches.
+Nicknamed Strossmartre because it exudes a Parisian flair, Strossmayer Promenade is a pleasant escape from the bustling city of Zagreb.
+Occupying the space where ancient city walls once stood, the southwestern portion of the promenade features some of the best Zagreb city views, leafy trees and benches.
 At the western end is the romantic Gric Park.
 Complete with a lovely fountain and planned gardens, the small park is a true retreat from the city.
 Map | Info

-#6: Dubravkin Put
+#6 Dubravkin Put Zagreb

-We literally stumbled on this path, Dubravkin Put, that west of the Gric Tunnel and part of the Tuskanac Forest Park.
+We literally stumbled on this path, Dubravkin Put, that west of the Zagreb Gric Tunnel and part of the Tuskanac Forest Park.
 The 2km trail runs through a forested park north of the city to Cmrok.
 There is a theater and restaurant near the city…and trekkers who want to loop back to the city through neighborhoods, can use these directions.
 Map | Info

-Just south of the historic city center, a series of eight city squares in the shape of a horseshoe combine to create one of the best parks in Zagreb, Croatia.
+Just south of the historic Zagreb city center, a series of eight city squares in the shape of a horseshoe combine to create one of the best parks in Zagreb, Croatia.
 Each one unique, some feature fountains and statues – but they are all surrounded by excellent architecture, once the mansions of Croatia’s wealthy.

 Not-to-be-missed is Zrinjevac Park, which features two ponds, a fountain and gazebo (and is the closest to the city center).
 The pleasant Zagreb Botanical Garden sits on the southwest corner of the horseshoe and has a picturesque lily-pad lake, which is filled with turtles and crossed by a red footbridge.
-Our favorite park, however, is King Tomislav Park, which features his statue at the southern end, the yellow Art Pavilion at the north end, a fountain in the center and an expansive green lawn that is ideal for lounging.
+Our favorite Zagreb park, however, is King Tomislav Park, which features his statue at the southern end, the yellow Art Pavilion at the north end, a fountain in the center and an expansive green lawn that is ideal for lounging.
 Map | Info

-#8 Ribnjak Park
+#8 Ribnjak Park Zagreb

 Located behind the Zagreb Cathedral (to the east), Ribnjak Park is the perfect city retreat.
 Named for the fishing ponds that were once found in the area (but have long been filled in), the nature park features tall shady trees, a small pond, a playground and a few memorials.
 After a day of Zagreb sightseeing, it’s the perfect spot to relax (and is ideal for a picnic, too!).
 Map | Info

-#9 Bundek Lake
+#9 Bundek Lake Zagreb

-South of the city, near the banks of the Sava River, Bundek Park is a favorite park for both locals and tourists.
-In addition to the crisscrossing trails through the small park, there is a small lake with a big beach.
+Located in Novi Zagreb and near the banks of the Sava River, Bundek Park is a favorite Zagreb park for both locals and tourists.
+In addition to the crisscrossing trails through the park, there is a man-made lake with a big beach.
 (Yes!
 Another Zagreb, Croatia beach!)
 Map | Info

 Zagreb Parks Map